+If so, the doctor may recommend tests to check a person's cardiovascular and cerebrovascular health.
 A doctor may prescribe medicines, such as antiemetics, to help relieve these symptoms and control nausea and vomiting.
-Symptoms usually last 2 to 10 days, but may persist for up to 4 weeks.
+Caffeine intake can also be a factor in some types of headache.
 A high caffeine intake of more than 400 milligrams (mg) or about 4 cups of coffee per day can sometimes cause headaches.
 In people who consume more than 200 mg of caffeine a day for more than 2 weeks, withdrawal can cause migraine-like headaches.

+They usually develop 12 to 24 hours after stopping abruptly, peak at 20 to 51 hours and can last from 2 to 9 days.
+Secondary headaches often start out of nowhere and are unbearable.
+Often, these types of headaches are the result of a buildup of pressure that occurs when performing an activity, which causes a strain on the body in general, but especially on the head.
 However, repeated attacks or certain types of headaches may indicate a more serious health condition.
 The hypothalamus, an area located at the base of the brain, is responsible for the body's biological clock and can be the source of this type of headache.
 Some types of headache can be prevented with medicines, while others can be caused by the same medicine.

 If you have any type of headache all the time, it's important to talk to your primary care doctor so they can help you create a treatment plan or refer you to a specialist.
 You may be more susceptible to this type of headache if you use over-the-counter (OTC) pain relievers often.